 Lake Placid, New York

-Lake Placid in New York state is, of course, well-known as the ideal summer lake getaway.
+If you are visiting New York state, Lake Placid is, of course, well-known as the ideal summer lake getaway.
 Not only do you have the lake to enjoy, but Lake Placid has played host to the Olympic Winter Games twice, which means it’s got an interesting history to take in.
 As for the actual activities you can do at Lake Placid, there are two lakes, one of which has a public sandy beach.
 There are plenty of water activities, marina, and more.

 Lake McConaughy, Nebraska